cmang/durdraw/README.md

 1. `ansilove`

     For PNG and animated GIF export, please install `ansilove` (https://ansilove.org/) and make sure it is is in your path.
-    _PNG and GIF export only works in 16-color mode for now, and only with CP437 compatible charcters._
+    _PNG and GIF export only works in 16-color mode for now, and only with CP437 compatible characters._

 2. `neofetch`

-    For [Durfetch](#durfetch) support, please install `neofetch` and place it in your path.
+    For [durfetch](#durfetch) support, please install `neofetch` and place it in your path.

 ## Installation

-You can install durdraw via several methods:
+You can install `durdraw` via several methods:

 - [Via OS Repositories](#via-os-repositories)
 - [Via Source Repository](#via-source-repository)